 "However, most of what we know is unconscious, which makes getting to this information difficult, especially if all we have to rely on is accidental or inadvertent moments of insight and clarity.
 A successful writer must, therefore, develop and hone an effective process to gain access to the knowledge that lies within.

 "Therefore, what is needed in the way of writing tools are instruments of excavation that can unearth the bounty of self- knowledge that lies beneath the surface of our own stories.

 "The method for getting to the emotional heart of a story is not a divine secret bestowed only on the anointed.
 All writers have a well of valuable feelings and insights; it’s just a question of knowing how to tap into them."

-In other words if you want to write in a way that will move, entertain and inspire others, you have to not only tap into the power of your imagination, you have to put in the work and learn the craft.
+In other words if you want to write in a way that will move, entertain and engage others, you have to do three things - tap into the power of your imagination, put in the work and learn the craft.

-When aspiring writers do this, the quality of their writing jumps to a whole new level.
-And they experience the great pleasure of accessing their creativity and seeing it flourish.
+When aspiring writers start learning the tools of the craft and combine that with the power of their own artistry via their imagination, the quality of their writing jumps to a whole new level and they experience the great pleasure of accessing their creativity and seeing it flourish.

 Here are some thoughts and insights from a few participants (both live and online courses) which shows why the course is called Unlocking Creativity.

 "I have discovered I have a voice!
 I have an endless supply of characters waiting to be born.
 I can't wait to meet them.
 I have been empowered tonight."